Borrelia Antibody (CSF)

 Other CSF tests, including cell count and protein and glucose levels

-CSF gram stain and bacterial cultures to rule out other disease-causing germs
+CSF gram stain and bacterial cultures to look for other disease-causing germs

 Nerve conduction studies to look for damage to the peripheral nervous system